-MobileMonkey 101: How to choose the right widget
+MobileMonkey 101: How to Choose the Right Widget in Conversation Design

-Widgets are used within chat starters and dialogues to make up a conversation flow for your bot.
-There are a number of different types to choose from currently.
+Widgets are used within chat starters and dialogues to make a conversation flow for your bot.
+There are a number of different types to choose from.

 Each widget has its own purpose.
 Let's review a couple of the most commonly used widgets.